 Rwanda FDA will use its own IT platforms and equipment (online application for teleconference) to host virtual inspections and audits.

-Virtual evaluation of Documents and Records
+Virtual evaluation of documents and records

 During the virtual inspection or audit, the authority will expect the following from the facilities;

-Requested documents and other information should be provided within a reasonable timeframe, similar to requests for documents or other information made during an inspection
+Requested documents and other information should be provided within a reasonable timeframe, similar to requests for documents or other information made during an inspection.

 Requested documents to be provided in electronic format or accessible by screen sharing during a live interaction so that the documents can be assessed efficiently.
 For electronic documents and other information, facilities should identify any limitations and ensure that encrypted and password-protected files can be accessed by the Authority.

 Documents submitted during a virtual inspection should be in English, French or Kinyarwanda.